-The CHMP also issued a positive opinion recommending the inclusion of data from the long-term follow-up PERSIST study in the KALYDECO label.
+In addition, the CHMP approved the inclusion of data from the long-term follow-up PERSIST study in the KALYDECO label.
 PERSIST is a Phase 3, open-label, 96-week, rollover extension trial that evaluated the long-term safety and durability of treatment with KALYDECO by enrolling people ages 6 and older with at least one copy of the G551D mutation who completed 48 weeks of treatment in the Phase 3 ENVISION and STRIVE studies (placebo and KALYDECO treatment groups) and met other eligibility criteria.
 Results from PERSIST demonstrated that the safety and efficacy of KALYDECO seen in the Phase 3 STRIVE and ENVISION trials was maintained through nearly three years (144 weeks) in G551D patients.